 - To provide the Commission's services and facilities at a high standard of excellence for the recreational and learning enjoyment of its visitors.

 Principles, Values, and Beliefs

-- The Commission believes that success must be achieved through excellence in the presentation and promotion of quality attractions and facilities and high calibre retail establishments which complement rather than compete with the private sector.
+- The Commission believes that success must be achieved through excellence in the presentation and promotion of quality attractions and facilities and high calibre retail establishments that complement rather than compete with the private sector.

-- Further, the Commission believes that it has a vital role to play in the development of tourism in Eastern Ontario as a whole, not only through excellence in the presentation and promotion of its attractions and facilities, but also by helping to develop regional programs which are responsive to the demands of the tourism markets.
+- Further, the Commission believes that it has a vital role to play in the development of tourism in Eastern Ontario as a whole, not only through excellence in the presentation and promotion of its attractions and facilities but also by helping to develop regional programs which are responsive to the demands of the tourism markets.

 - The Commission believes that its greatest future strength must be built upon leadership and motivated people, with Commissioners, staff and communities working together.